ryu1kn/vscode-text-marker/README.md

     ]
     ```

+* `textmarker.enableTelemetry` (default: `true`)

+    Allow the extension usage data to be sent to the extension author.

+    Text Marker sends usage data only when both `textmarker.enableTelemetry` and `telemetry.enableTelemetry` are set to `true`.

 ## Keyboard Shortcuts

 You can quickly invoke the above TextMarker commands by registering them to your keyboard shortcut settings.
 For example: